For adults 40+ with sciatica or lower-back pain

 the exact same way.
 Or not.

 Sixty seconds of questions, then your starting plan.
-The free trial and the guarantee carry the risk - your job is just ten gentle minutes.
+The 30-day money-back guarantee carries the risk - your job is just ten gentle minutes.

-Find my starting point3-day free trial · 30-day money-back guarantee · Cancel in two taps
+Find my starting point$39.99 for your first year · 30-day money-back guarantee · Cancel in two taps

 Founding-member pricing: today's rate stays locked for as long as you stay subscribed.